Built From the Inside Out.

 Leadership and Teaching Experiences

-• Psychiatry Faculty, Positions held at Harvard Medical School, Boston University School of Medicine, and University of Pittsburgh School of Medicine (Associate Professor)
+• Psychiatry Faculty, Positions held at Harvard Medical School, Boston University School of Medicine, and University of Pittsburgh School of Medicine (2008-2020)

 • Multiple Awards for Educational Innovation, Mentorship, and Teaching